$\mathcal{D(R,O)}$ Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping: Method

 Learning dexterous grasping involves understanding the spatial relationships between the robot hand and the object.
 The objective is to match the robot hand in a specific configuration with the object.
-However, this matching process is challenging because the local geometric features of a point in the open-hand configuration may not align with those in the grasp configuration due to huge variations during articulation.
+However, this is challenging because the local geometric features of a point in the open-hand configuration may not align with those in the grasp configuration due to significant variations during articulation.

 To address this, we break the problem into two simpler components: (1) self-articulation matching, which implicitly determines the joint values for the grasp configuration, and (2) wrist pose estimation.
 As shown in Fig.~\ref{fig:pretrain}, leveraging configuration-invariant pretraining, we train the neural network to understand the self-articulation alignment across different configurations, thereby facilitating the matching process between the robot hand and the object.